rancherlabs/cfl-summit-lab/4_Deploy_an_application_using_Fleet/README.md

 ## Conclusion

 By following the steps in this guide, you will have deployed a web server using Rancher Fleet.
 For any issues, please open an issue in this repository or refer to the Rancher documentation.

-Feel free to customize the `README.md` file according to your needs.
-Let me know if you need further assistance!